The views expressed by the host on this program documented to be almost always right 98.5% of the time.

 Remember, this program is a program tailored exclusively to rich Republicans and right-minded conservatives and those who aspire to be one or both.

-800 282-2882, the phone number if you'd like to be on the uh on the air today.
+800-282-2882, the phone number, if you'd like to be on the air today, the president is out there again today.

-Uh where is it, Wheeling, Morgantown?
+Wheeling, Morgantown?

-I'm not I forget where he is.
+I forget where he is.

-It's wheeling.
+It's Wheeling.

-See, even even when I'm not sure that I'm right.
+See, even when I'm not sure that I'm right, I usually end up being right.

 Sometimes even when I think I'm wrong, I'm right.

-And it can be a burden sometimes, because when I am wrong, people have very little tolerance for it.
+And it can be a burden sometimes because when I am wrong, people have very little tolerance for it.

 A lot of people, when they're wrong, that's okay.

-It's okay, learn from your mistakes.
+It's okay to learn from your mistakes.

 It makes the AP wire.